Blog

-Since my last email, I got a LOT of responses about doing Dracula merch.
-I started ordering some samples to learn more about how can I make the absolute best products possible.
+Since my last email, I got many responses about Dracula merch.
+I started ordering samples to learn how to make the best products possible.

 So far, I’ve spent $498.52 buying multiple types of t-shirts, hoodies, and joggers.